fghaas/pyconau2020/markdown/00-intro.md

 PyCon AU 2020 | 2020-09-04

 <!-- Note -->
-Presented in the DevOops track at PyCon AU 2020, this talk highlights an interesting problem that may affect Django applications, and presents solutions for that issue.
+Hello dear PyCon AU people, I’m here to talk about an issue that my team and I ran into a few months ago, which has to do with the very interesting behavior of asynchronous Celery tasks that talk to a MySQL or MariaDB cluster via HAProxy.

+Hence the title, “what I now know about HAproxied Django database connections, and wish I’d known sooner.”

+Let’s start with some basics to set the stage.